 LABC Warranty works in partnership with Local Authority Building Control (LABC) to provide a complete range of developer services and warranties supporting construction and home builders from self builds to commercial developments.
 LABC works alongside building control surveyors to review developments in accordance with its technical standards ensuring the highest quality of buildings are created and maintained.
 Visit LABC’s website for further information - or you can contact them direct at:

 The Competent Person Scheme

 Competent person schemes are a way for tradespeople to prove their ability to carry out certain work to required standards.

-Find a tradesperson by taking a look at the Competent Person Register.
+Find a tradesperson on the Competent Person Register.